google/digitalbuildings/tools/scoring/README.md

 # Scoring

 The scoring tool evaluates _proposed_ configuration files against "known good" _solution_ files.
-It uses an F-score algorithm to provide floating-point representations of how closely the files compare along various (_dimensions_)[#Dimensions].
+It uses an F-score algorithm to provide floating-point representations of how closely the files compare along various (_dimensions_)[#dimensions].
 Broadly, its process is thus:

-- Filter out irrelevant entities (e.g. those which have a noncanonical type)
+1. Filter out irrelevant entities (e.g. those which have a noncanonical type)
-- Isolate the relevant attribute(s) of each entity and reduce them to sets (e.g. _connections_)
+2. Isolate the relevant attribute(s) of each entity and reduce them to sets (e.g. _connections_)
-- Count the `intersection` and `difference` between the respective _proposed_ and _solution_ sets
+3. Count the `intersection` and `difference` between the respective _proposed_ and _solution_ sets
-- Input these figures to the aforementioned scoring algorithm to produce a singular numeric score
+4. Input these figures to the aforementioned scoring algorithm to produce a singular numeric score

 ## Install
 To install the dependencies, please run the `python3 setup.py install` from the following directories, in order: